pdub206/cataclysm/README.md

  * PC's now use a short description for identification instead of name
  * Backgrounds are now available for PC's and NPC's
  * Account system for tracking players/characters over long periods of time

+Alpha 1.1 release:

+ * Cleaned up legacy practice system code
+ * Added skill caps for classes to limit ability of everyone to reach skill leve 100 (and respective proficiency)
  * Race/species selection and stat ranges (elves have higher dex, dwarves have higher str, etc)
+ * Renamed move to stamina in code to reflect how much energy is used for certain actions
+ * Species have base hit/mana/stamina now, plus their class modifier rolls
  * Prioritized stats during character generation
  * Ability to change ldesc of PC/NPC's in some situations
+ * Ability to look in certain directions to see what is 1-3 rooms away
+ * PC's and NPC's can now have an age set between 18-65

 Features to be implemented in the next few releases:

+* "acaudit" command to be "audit ac", allowing for further audit commands in the future
 * Subclass selection to personalize character further
 * Combat is slowed down so it isn't over in < 15 seconds (unless you're far outmatched)
 * Mounts added to help with long trips